-The following resources offer a broader context to the topic of code reform.
+In addition to MEDC's Redevelopment Ready Communities Best Practices, the following resources offer a broader context to the topic of code reform.
 A variety of model ordinances and guidance tools for reforming development regulations are available from various sources.
 These examples suggest a range of possible expanded code reform efforts and may be useful in envisioning future initiatives.